HolyBlackCat/cpp-tutorials/using_libraries_compiling_manually.md

 ## Unzip the source code

 Unzip the source code somewhere.
-The path to it shouldn't contain spaces or any special or non-latin characters, it shouldn't be on a network drive or on a USB stick.
+The path to it shouldn't contain spaces or any special or non-latin characters, it shouldn't be on a network drive nor on a USB stick.

 ## Install dependencies